Ever heard of a Bean Pie?

 - Preheat oven to 350 degrees.

-- In an electric blender (I use my trusty Blendtec), blend beans, butter, milk, eggs, nutmeg, cinnamon, and flour about 2 minutes on medium speed.
+- In an electric blender, blend beans, butter, milk, eggs, nutmeg, cinnamon, and flour about 2 minutes on medium speed.

 - Pour mixture into a large mixing bowl.

 - Pour into pie shells.
 (See notes below)

 - Bake about one hour until golden brown..

 5 minutes after removing pies from oven, cover with plastic wrap that clings.
 Trust me!
 This makes the pie super moist and just about perfect.
 I find that people are rather picky when it comes to pie crusts so honestly, use whatever crust floats your boat.
 However, the simpler the crust the better in my opinion.
 A flavorful crust will overpower the understated nature of the bean pie.

 If you are looking for a crust recipe, give this basic one a try:

 - 2 cups gluten free baking flour mix

 - 1 teaspoon sea salt